Monarchy in Saskatchewan: Grade schools

 Several grade schools have royal and vice-regal namesakes. École Victoria School is one among a number of primary schools named for monarchs and their consorts, named for Queen Victoria, who reigned over Canada between 1867 and 1901.
 The modern school was built in 1909 on the site of the original one-room Victoria School House, built by Alexander Maur in 1888.
 The school house was relocated to the University of Saskatchewan and was re-opened in tandem with the coronation of King George V in 1911.
 It was later restored and opened to the public as an historical site in 1967.
 Governor General Ramon Hnatyshyn attended the school, which is administered in the Saskatoon Public School Division.
 King George School is named for King George V, who reigned over Canada between 1910 and 1936.
 It was named Prince of Wales School before his accession to the throne.
-It was built in the collegiate gothic style by Scottish-born architect David Webster, who constructed several schools in Saskatoon.
+It was built in the collegiate Gothic style by Scottish-born architect David Webster, who constructed several schools in Saskatoon.
 Renowned hockey player Gordon Howe attended the school, and the Princess Royal visited it for an honours presentation in 2004.
 Princess Alexandra School is the result of the combination of Princess School and Alexandra School after the latter was demolished in 1984.
 Opened only a few years apart on the same lot, in 1907 and 1912, both schools honoured Queen Alexandra in a name chosen through a newspaper contest.
 The current building replaced the original Princess School, which was sold and demolished in 1961.
 King George, Princess Alexandra, and the newer Queen Elizabeth and Prince Philip primary schools are also administered in the Saskatoon Public School Division.
 Two former schools also have royal namesakes.
 First opened in 1904, King Edward School housed the Saskatoon City Hall Chambers between 1912 and 1956, when it was demolished.
 Another school of the same name was constructed in a nearby location.
 It was demolished in 1980, and is now the site of the King Edward Place seniors' residence.
 Webster built Albert School on the same plan as King Edward School, and it is believed to be named for Prince Albert.
 It is today the Albert Community Centre.
 Three primary schools named for Canadian vice-regals include Roland Michener, Vincent Massey and Georges Vanier schools, named for Governors General Michener, Massey and Vanier, respectively.
 The first two are public schools, and the third is administered in the Greater Saskatoon Catholic School Division.
-Vincent Massey School is situated in the neighbourhood with the same namesake, and was opened in 1964.
+Vincent Massey School is in the neighbourhood with the same namesake, and was opened in 1964.
 An educator from Georges Vanier School was recognised by the Governor General for teaching excellence in 2007.